seanpmaxwell/React-Ts-Best-Practices/README.md

 <br/>

-## Misc Code Styling Rules <span style="font-size: 0.5em">(This for the most part does not include things covered by the linter but there could be some overlap)</span>
+## Misc Code Styling Rules <h6>(This for the most part does not include things covered by the linter but there could be some overlap)</h6>

 ### Conditional Elements